History

 Children of Fatima

-Later the Diocese purchased a home at 521 Norway Ave. and Fr.
-Paul moved the Parish Rectory there after extensive repairs and remodeling.
+Later the Diocese purchased a home at 521 Norway Ave. and Father Yuenger moved the Parish Rectory there after extensive repairs and remodeling.
 He also oversaw the remodeling of the Parish Hall and Parish Hall kitchen.
-He was active in the establishment of the Knights of Columbus at the parish in 2018.
-He with the aid of the KOC took over responsibility for the Catholic Cemetery located in the Guyandotte area of Huntington.The parking lots were resurfaced and a new lot was added on the corner of Jackson St. Fr.
-Paul steered the Parish through the lockdowns of 2020 – 2021 due to the Covid-19 pandemic.
-He retired in July 2021 and settled in Huntington.
+He was instrumental in establishing Knights of Columbus Council 17096 at the parish in 2018.
+With the aid of the Knights of Columbus, the parish took over responsibility for the Catholic Cemetery in the Guyandotte area of Huntington, variously known as Everrett Cemetery or St. Joseph Cemetery.
+The parking lots were resurfaced and a new lot was added on the corner of Jackson St.

 Fr.
 Tijo George